-- · SENCos attend SENCo network meeting for regional and national updates - The SENCO's are Specialist leaders of Education and have the opportunity to work closely with colleagues to develop their own and others practice. - The Inclusion team including behaviour lead, SENCOs, parent support advisor and Thrive practitioners meet on a regular basis. - All school staff are offered training related to their current skills and needs this may involve specialists delivering training, visits to other schools or training courses delivered externally
+- SENCos attend SENCo network meeting for regional and national updates - The SENCO's are Specialist leaders of Education and have the opportunity to work closely with colleagues to develop their own and others practice.

+- The Inclusion team including behaviour lead, SENCOs, parent support advisor and Thrive practitioners meet on a regular basis. - SENCOs attend half termly SENCo network as part of the Rose Learning Trust. - All school staff are offered training related to their current skills and needs this may involve specialists delivering training, visits to other schools or training courses delivered externally